aliashmawy/tf-gcp-automation/README.md

 ### Use Socket connection between SQL and Cloud run instead of defining all SQL envs in code

 - This requires you edit in code to not expect all these envs
-- Just to expect a a socket path for the DB like this `/cloudsql/project:region:instance`
+- Just expect a socket path for the DB like this `/cloudsql/project:region:instance`
-- You make this work by adding annotation in cloud run tf code like this
+- You make this work by adding annotations in Cloud Run Terraform code like this

 ```hcl
 metadata {